Inexplicable768/Inexplicable768/README.md

 NOTE: see my website at infinistem.com. im focusing on it now. more projects will be uploaded within the next year

- Check the **Infinistem** repository for main information such as a resume, project documentation, and my to do list
+ Check the **Infinistem** repository for main information such as a resume, project documentation, and my to do list Just a chill guy that does programming and electrical engineering projects

 -  I’m interested in